fdeblasio/pokeemerald-expansion/notes.md

 - Replace Elekid and Tangela mass outbreaks
 - Add postgame legendaries/Safari Zone to Hoenn Dex?
 National Dex is useless due to no connectivity with other games
     - This could actually be applied to the main game too
+- Make every battle use Tom rules (doubles, no items, no legendaries)

 ## To Do:
 MERGE IN SPECIES REFACTOR AND RE-APPLY CHANGED EVO METHODS